unknownskl/greenlight/README.md

 ## Steam Deck Setup

 This application is reported to be working on the Steam Deck with some small bugs and side-effects.
 You can map one of the Steam Deck back buttons to the 'N' key to simulate the Xbox button.

+Some users have reported being unable to launch Greenlight from the Steam Deck UI (being stuck in an endless loading screen that requires rebooting the system).
+To prevent this, add `LD_PRELOAD= %command%` to the launch arguments, listed before any other launch arguments.

 ### Optional launch arguments